Implantable Device Replacement Procedure

 During the first placement of your heart device, your doctor put this generator under

 your skin or the muscles of your chest wall.
-In rare cases, these are placed in a
+Normally, these generators are powered

 The leads are wires that run between the pulse generator and your heart.
 These leads

-Replacing the pulse generator is a simple surgery.
-But your surgeon won’t have to
+Replacing the pulse generator is a simple outpatient surgery similar to your initial

 Your old generator will be disconnected from your leads.
 Then it will be taken out.